miklevin/MikeLev.in/api.md

     File downloaded as 'short_titles_export.csv.gz'
     File decompressed and saved as 'short_titles_export.csv'

 **Rationale**: Is it pulling or pooling?
 I could never remember.
-In either case, it's not as straightforward as you think.
-You gotta look at the JSON that gets returned and turn into Sherlock Holmes on the trail of a scent.
-Then you gotta sacrifice a chicken to the gods of undocumented errors.
-Lastly, you really gotta take note of that `https://api.botify.com/v1/jobs` endpoint and how they moved the `org` and `project` into the JSON payload.
+In either case, exporting and downloading csv-files is not as straightforward as you think.
+First, you make the request.
+Then you look for ***where*** to check progress, then keep re-checking until done.
+Then you sacrifice a chicken to help you debug useless errors.
+Lastly, you notice how your endpoint has changed to`https://api.botify.com/v1/jobs` with `org` and `project` moved into the JSON payload.
+Or is that firstly?
+Yeah, definitely firstly.

 # Get Aggregates: How To Get Map of Click-Depths Aggregates Given Analysis Slug